maciuszek/word-count-ta/README.md

 ### Description

-File word count implementation with Spring and Reactive programming
+File word count to stdout implementation with Spring in a reactive programming paradigm.
+Structured with extensibility for alternative data ingress/egress and non-reactive implementations.

 ### Dependencies
 * JDK 17